 Perinatal emergency education strategy

-The Perinatal Emergency Education Strategy Policy Directive (PDF 1.3MB) provides SA Health sites with a clear perinatal education governance framework, determining the education requirements for the distinct perinatal health care professional groups including frequency, assessment and monitoring of compliance.
+The Perinatal Emergency Education Strategy 2021 Policy (PDF 1.3MB) provides SA Health sites with a clear perinatal education governance framework, determining the education requirements for the distinct perinatal health care professional groups including frequency, assessment and monitoring of compliance.
 It aims to reduce the number of critical incidents associated with electronic fetal surveillance, maternal and neonatal resuscitation and the management of the deteriorating perinatal woman and/or neonate.

 Further information or assistance with accessing online components, booking skills sessions or study days, should be secured through the education service within your LHN.